Property Loss Recovery Procedures

 - Documented, current replacement cost which is the lowest price available to the University for comparable property with similar features (no "upgrades").
 Make sure to comply with University of Utah Procurement Rules.
 For computers and other electronic equipment, the replacement cost is often less than the original purchase price.
-Be sure to include the name and phone number of the person giving the price quote and a statement verifying it is a "like" replacement to the damaged equipment.
+Be sure to include the name and phone number of the person/vendor giving the price quote and a statement verifying it is a "like" replacement to the damaged equipment.

 - A summary of extra labor performed by your departmental employees related to this loss which took those employees from their regular duties.
 This summary should include the name and job title of each employee, the date and time worked, total number of hours worked per day, the hourly or overtime rate of pay and an explanation of the labor performed.
 Lost wages does NOT include the time it takes to document the loss or any preventative measures for future loss control.